 - Relationship Building Time.
+10 Minutes

-10 Minutes - Discussion 30 Minutes - Discuss the reflection questions on Invitations 5-8.
-You can choose particular ones you'd like to dive into, or go through each, your preference! - Additional questions if desired: - What has been your biggest struggle so far, going through these invitations? - How is God revealing Himself to you through these invitations?
+- Discussion 30 Minutes

+- Discuss the reflection questions on Invitations 5-8.
+You can choose particular ones you'd like to dive into, or go through each, your preference!

+- Other possible questions:

+- What has been your biggest struggle so far, going through these invitations?

+- How is God revealing Himself to you through these invitations?

+- Prayer 10 Minutes

-- Take any prayer requests, and specifically pray for each wife and her husband. - Homework: Read Invitations 9-12.
+- Take any prayer requests, and specifically pray for each wife and her husband.

+- Homework: Read Invitations 9-12.